-DEQ did not appoint an advisory committee for this rulemaking.
+DEQ did not appoint an advisory committee.

-Housing Cost
+Housing cost

 As ORS 183.534 requires, DEQ evaluated whether the proposed rules would have an effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.